Speed Crash by Hacksaw Gaming – Game Review

 The visual feedback is clear, so I always know where I stand in each round.

 Now, when it comes to mobile, I’ve got some mixed feelings.
-The core gameplay is intact, but I find the mobile user experience a bit lacking compared to desktop.
+The core gameplay is intact, but I find the mobile user experience a bit lacking compared to desktop—much like Mriya by NetGame, but a bit better.

 On the plus side, the mobile version puts more focus on the betting features, which is handy when I’m playing on the go.
 But I’ve got a bone to pick with the controls.